 II.
-MULTILEVEL CONVERTER FED MOTOR DRIVE FOR LARGE HEVs/EVs
+MULTILEVEL CONVERTER-FED MOTOR DRIVE FOR LARGE VEHICLES

-A. Hybrid Converter Power Section
+A. Multilevel Converter Topology

-Fig. 2 shows the multilevel converter proposed for large vehicles.
-Compared to other multilevel topologies, this specific configuration offers higher modularity and fault tolerance capability [8, 9].
-First, the two cascaded inverter cells (the classic three-level diode-clamped inverter) are separate modules and can operate individually in case of failure in one.
-Secondly, in large power ratings (>15-kW), induction motors with split neutral are widely available off-the-shelf (conventionally for "Y-start, Δ -operating" scheme).
+Fig. 2 shows the multilevel converter that is proposed for large vehicles.
+Compared to other multilevel topologies, this specific configuration offers higher modularity and fault tolerance capability.
+The two cascaded inverters (classic three-level diode-clamped inverters) are separate modules cascaded through a split neutral motor.
+Note that for power ratings larger than 15 kW, induction motors with a split neutral are widely available off-the-shelf (conventionally for a "Y-start $\Delta$ -operating" scheme).